Unsourced Multiple Access With Random User Activity

-The decoding radius $r$ can be optimized according to the target \gls{MD} and \gls{FA} probabilities.
-On the one hand, a large decoding radius results in a reduction of the initial \glspl{MD} and \glspl{FA}, and thus a reduction of the error floors.
+\revise{The choice of the decoding radius $r$ turns out to be crucial.
+It} can be optimized according to the target \gls{MD} and \gls{FA} probabilities.\footnote{\revise{The choice of $r$ can also depend on the knowledge of $P_{\rv{K}_{\rm a}}$ (if available).
+For example, if the domain of $\rv{K}_{\rm a}$ contains well-separated values, it is not necessary to set $r > 0$.
+However, for $P_{\rv{K}_{\rm a}}$ that has non-negligible probability mass for consecutive values of $\rv{K}_{\rm a}$, setting $r > 0$ may improve the performance.}} On the one hand, a large decoding radius results in a reduction of the initial \glspl{MD} and \glspl{FA}, and thus a reduction of the error floors.
 Indeed, it is easy to verify that both $\bar{\epsilon}_{\rm MD}$ in~\eqref{eq:eps_MD_floor} and $\bar{\epsilon}_{\rm FA}$ in~\eqref{eq:eps_FA_floor} decrease with $r$.
 As $r \to \infty$, both $\bar{\epsilon}_{\rm MD}$ and $\bar{\epsilon}_{\rm FA}$ vanish.
 On the other hand, a large decoding radius leads to \emph{overfitting}, especially when $P$ is small.
-Specifically, when the noise dominates the signal and the interference, increasing $r$ increases the chance that the decoder~\eqref{eq:decoder_Ka'} returns a list containing codewords whose sum is closer in Euclidean distance to the noise than to the sum of the transmitted codewords.
-When $P$ is sufficiently small, numerical experiments indicate that it is optimal to set $r = 0$.
-In this case, we obtain the following achievability bound. \begin{corollary}[Zero decoding radius] Fix $P' < P$, $K_\ell$, and $K_{u}$ ($K_\ell \le K_{u}$).
+Specifically, \reviseee{as we shall clarify in Section~\ref{sec:discussion_decoder},} when the noise dominates the signal and the interference, increasing $r$ \reviseee{seems to increase} the chance that the decoder~\eqref{eq:decoder_Ka'} returns a list containing codewords whose sum is closer in Euclidean distance to the noise than to the sum of the transmitted codewords.
+When $P$ is sufficiently small, numerical experiments indicate that it is optimal to set $r = 0$, \revise{which introduces a bias that helps overcome overfitting.} In this case, we obtain the following achievability bound. \begin{corollary}[Zero decoding radius] Fix $P' < P$, $K_\ell$, and $K_{u}$ ($K_\ell \le K_{u}$).
 There exists an $(M,n,\epsilon_{\rm MD},\epsilon_{\rm FA})$ random-access code satisfying the power constraint $P$ for which

 where $\psi \defeq \min\{K_{\rm a}',K_{\rm a},M-\max\{K_{\rm a}',K_{\rm a}\}\}$, and $\tilde{p}$, $p_{t,t'}$, and $q_{t,t'}$ are given by~\eqref{eq:p0}, \eqref{eq:ptt}, and \eqref{eq:qtt}, respectively, with $r = 0$. \end{corollary}